 Starting from Scratch: A Writer’s Guide to Blogging

-Yesterday, I did an interview with Corbett Barr for his website Think Traffic.
-I told him my biggest fear when I started this blog: Starting over.
+Yesterday, I did an interview with Corbett Barr for his website Think Traffic and told him my biggest fear when I launched this blog: starting over.

 I was so afraid of beginning again, of quitting and starting something new from scratch.
 I knew how long it had taken me (four years) to build a decent blog before.
 I just didn’t want go through all that again.
 What if I failed?